religiosa1/rate-limiters/README.md

 directly on the Valkey instance.

 - The former version always has a `NoLua` suffix in its name.
-It is susceptible to race conditions during simultaneous requests from the same client, which may result in false negatives.
+It is susceptible to race conditions during simultaneous hits from the same client, which may result in false negatives.
 It serves primarily as a simpler or fallback implementation -- for cases where Lua cannot be used or when simplicity is preferred over robustness.
 This version also **cannot** be used